industrial-edge/iih-essentials-getting-started/docs/Installation.md

 The adapter **"System Info"** is predefined and offers different variables, e.g. TotalHeapSize, TotalAvailableSize, UsedHeapSize, WriteQueueLength, WriteQueueValueCount, WriteSpeed, WriteInsertCount, WriteRequestCount, DatabaseSize.
 It is also possible to add a **self-developed** adapters by choosing the "plus" icon.
 This adapter must be based on the MQTT protocol.

 To connect to an adapter choose the adapter you want to use.
 Click the edit icon on the right to open the adapter configuration.
 The Broker URL should be prefilled with `"tcp://ie-databus:1883"`.
-Add the missing entries for username and password (again "edge"/"edge").
+Deactivate the field `Use databus settings` and add the missing entries for username and password (again "edge"/"edge").
+Make sure to check the box for password to enable inputting the password in the textbox.
 Set the status to 'Active' and save your configuration.

 ![data_service_adapter_config](graphics/Data_Service_Adapter_Config.png)